 - 401. General Histology.
 5 Hours.
 Animals used in instruction.
-Learning experiences in microscopic anatomy and its functional significance.
-Laboratory exercises in identifying and understanding the histologic features of the various tissues studied.
-Prerequisite: D-1 status or consent of the instructor. - 451.
+Comprehensive learning experiences in the structure and function of human tissues, organs, and organ systems.
+Microscopic slides are utilized in both lecture and laboratories.
+Prerequisite: First year standing in the Doctor of Dental Surgery program or consent of the instructor - 451.
 Oral Histology.
 3 Hours.
 Animals used in instruction.
-Learning experiences in microscopic anatomy of the tooth, periodontium and orofacial complex with emphasis on cytology, histology, development and function of oral and paraoral structures.
-Prerequisite: Hstl 401 or the equivalent and consent of the instructor. - 501.
+Microscopic anatomy and physiology of teeth, their supporting tissues, and the associated tissues of the orofacial complex.
+Prerequisite: Hstl 401 or the equivalent or consent of the instructor. - 501.
 Advanced Oral Histology.
 2 Hours.
 Lectures and discussions on special subjects and problems in oral histology.
 Prerequisites: Hstl 401 or the equivalent and consent of the instructor. - 503.
 Biology of Mineralized Tissues.
 2 Hours.
 Lectures and discussion on the formation, structure, and functions of bone, dentin, and enamel.
 Emphasizes the mechanisms of mineralization.
 Prerequisites: A basic course in histology and consent of the instructor. - 504.
 Fine Structure of Oral Soft Tissues.
 2 Hours.
 Discussions of electron microscopic research methodologies as applied to oral biology with special emphasis on structural-functional relationships in oral soft tissues.
 Prerequisites: Hstl 401 and 451 or the equivalents and consent of the instructor. - 506.
 Advanced Oral Histology-Lymphoid Tissues.
 2 Hours.
 Lectures and discussions on the structure and functions of lymphoid tissues with special interest in orally related diseases.
 Prerequisites: Hstl 401, a course in microbiology and consent of the instructor. - 507.
 Physiological Basis of Pathology.
 2 Hours.
 Same as Path 507.
 Subject matter allied to general pathology but going deeper into physical chemistry and physiological principles, as set forth in N.R.
 Joseph's Comparative Physical Biology.
 Prerequisite: Hstl 401 or Path 421 and 422. - 514.
 Oral Biology Seminar.
 1 Hour.
 Same as OMDS 527.
+S/U grade only.
 Invited speakers present the progress of current research work in their field of interest related to oral tissues.
 Prerequisite: Consent of the instructor. - 515.
 Electron Microscopy in Dentistry.
 1 Hour.
 Same as OMDS 529.
 Principles, theory, and practice of transmission and scanning electron microscopy, and energy dispersive x-ray microanalysis.
 Processing, sectioning, staining and examination of tissues.
 Prerequisite: Consent of the instructor. - 598.
 Research in Histology.
 0 to 16 Hours.
 S/U grade only.
 Thesis research in histology.